 7. Bacon Sausage – Walt’s Meats – Port Austin

 Just about everyone loves bacon.
 How can you possibly make it better?
 Well, Rick at Walt’s Meats near Port Austin, Michigan stepped it up a notch.
 Taking lightly smoked bacon and combining it lean ground pork with his special blend of spices makes for a truly awesome breakfast experience.
 It’s great on the grill and barely flares up.
 Florida snowbirds order Walts bacon sausage just before they beat it back down I-75.
 Since Walt’s is a seasonal gourmet butcher shop, this is only available during the summer season.
-Fear not, Rick’s ability to frozen cryo pack means the taste of summer is available year around.
+Fear not, Rick’s ability to frozen cryo pack means the taste of summer is available year-round.

 6. J.L.
 Hudson’s Maurice Salad – Cherry Creek Golf Club – Shelby Township

 Mention J.L.
-Hudson’s and you may get some folks who were born after 1970 give you a strange look.
+Hudson Department store and you may get some folks who were born after 1970 give you a strange look.
 The flagship store in Detroit closed in 1983 and was demolished with an implosion in 1998.
-Nevertheless, the tallest department store in the world did leave a legacy of great service and memories of eating on the 13th-floor dining room.
+Nevertheless, the tallest department store in the world did leave a legacy of great service and memories of eating in the 13th-floor dining room.
 The iconic store was renowned for its Maurice salad and Canadian cheese soup.
 The salad can be found all around the Detroit area.
 We found that one that says true to the original at Cherry Creek Golf Club in Shelby Township.
 There are dozens of variations but the classic salad recipe follows.

 Maurice Salad Recipe